hmrodrigues99/PHENO_Docs/docs/source/Validator.rst

 2. Columns suposed to accept only numbers are checked as to not contain letters.
 3. Columns supposed to hold dates are checked as to meet valid data formats (*e.g.*, DD/MM/YYYY).

-| For a complete spreadsheet detailing the valid MIAPPE v1.1 specifications, check the :ref:`References - MIAPPE Section<miappe>`.
+| For a complete spreadsheet detailing the valid MIAPPE v1.1 specifications, check the :ref:`References - MIAPPE Section<references>`.